-On September 11, 2001, terrorists simultaneously attacked targets in New York City, NY, and Washington, DC, utilizing large commercial aircraft as weapons.
+On September 11, 2001, terrorists simultaneously attacked targets in New York, NY, and Washington, DC, utilizing large commercial aircraft as weapons.
 In response to the attacks and intelligence information subsequently obtained, the Commission issued a number of Safeguards and Threat Advisories to its licensees in order to strengthen licensees' capabilities and readiness to respond to a potential attack on a nuclear facility.
-On February 25, 2002, the Commission issued Orders to the licensees of operating power reactors to put the actions taken in response to the advisories in the established regulatory framework and to implement additional security enhancements which emerged from the NRC's ongoing comprehensive security review.
+On February 25, 2002, the Commission issued Orders to the licensees of operating power reactors to put the actions taken in response to the Advisories in the established regulatory framework and to implement additional security enhancements which emerged from the NRC's ongoing comprehensive security review.
+Start Printed Page 24511

-In order to provide assurance that licensees are implementing the CMs to achieve a consistent level of protection, all licenses identified in Attachment 1 to this Order shall be modified to include the requirements identified in Attachment 2 to this Order.
-In addition, pursuant to 10 CFR 2.202, the Commission finds that in the circumstances described above, the public health, safety, and interest require that this Order be effective immediately.
+In order to provide assurance that licensees are implementing prudent measures to achieve a consistent level of protection, all licenses identified in Attachment 1 to this Order shall be modified to include the requirements identified in Attachment 2 to this Order.
+In addition, pursuant to 10 CFR 2.202, the NRC finds that in the circumstances described above, the public health, safety and interest require that this Order be immediately effective.

-2. Any Licensee that considers that implementation of any of the requirements described in Attachment 2 to this Order would adversely impact safe operation of the facility must notify the Commission, within thirty-five (35) days of the date of this Order, of the adverse safety impact and provide the basis for the Licensee's determination that the requirement has an adverse safety impact and provide either a proposal for achieving the same objectives specified in the Attachment 2 requirement in question or a schedule for modifying the facility to address the adverse safety condition.
-If neither approach is appropriate, the Licensee must supplement its response to Condition B1 of this Order to identify the condition as a requirement with which it cannot comply, with attendant justifications as required in Condition B1.
+2. Any Licensee that considers that implementation of any of the requirements described in Attachment 2 to this Order would adversely impact safe operation of the facility must notify the Commission, within thirty-five (35) days of this Order, of the adverse safety impact, the basis for its determination that the requirement has an adverse safety impact, and either a proposal for achieving the same objectives specified in the Attachment 2 requirement in question, or a schedule for modifying the facility to address the adverse safety condition.
+If neither approach is appropriate, the Licensee must supplement its response to Condition B.1 of this Order to identify the condition as a requirement with which it cannot comply, with attendant justifications as required in Condition B.1.

 2. All Licensees shall report to the Commission when they have achieved full compliance with the requirements described in Attachment 2.

-Licensee responses to Conditions B.1, B.2, C.1, and C.2 above shall be submitted in accordance with 10 CFR 50.4.
-In addition, Licensee submittals that contain Safeguards Information shall be properly marked and handled in accordance with 10 CFR 73.21.
+Licensees' responses to Conditions B.1, B.2, C.1, and C.2 above, shall be submitted in accordance with 10 CFR 50.4.
+In addition, Licensees' submittals that contain Safeguards Information shall be properly marked and handled in accordance with 10 CFR 73.21.

-The Director, Office of Nuclear Reactor Regulation, may, in writing, relax or rescind any of the above conditions upon demonstration by the Licensee of good cause.
+The Director, Office of Nuclear Reactor Regulation may, by letter, relax or rescind any of the above conditions upon demonstration by the Licensee of good cause.

 If a hearing is requested by the Licensee or a person whose interest is adversely affected, the Commission will issue an Order designating the time and place of any hearing.
 If a hearing is held, the issue to be considered at such hearing shall be whether this Order should be sustained.

-Pursuant to 10 CFR 2.202(c)(2)(i), in addition to requesting a hearing, the Licensee may, at the time the answer is filed or sooner, move the presiding officer to set aside the immediate effectiveness of the Order on the ground that the Order, including the need for immediate effectiveness, is not based on adequate evidence but on mere suspicion, unfounded allegations, or error.
+Pursuant to 10 CFR 2.202(c)(2)(i), the Licensee may, in addition to demanding a hearing, at the time the answer is filed or sooner, move the presiding officer to set aside the immediate effectiveness of the Order on the ground that the Order, including the need for immediate effectiveness, is not based on adequate evidence but on mere suspicion, unfounded allegations, or error.

-In the absence of any request for hearing, or written approval of an extension of time in which to request a hearing, the provisions specified in Section III above shall be final thirty-five (35) days from the date of this Order without further order or proceedings.
-If Start Printed Page 24516an extension of time for requesting a hearing has been approved, the provisions specified in Section III shall be final when the extension expires if a hearing request has not been received.
+In the absence of any request for hearing, or written approval of an extension of time in which to request a Start Printed Page 24512hearing, the provisions specified in Section III above shall be final thirty-five (35) days from the date of this Order without further order or proceedings.
+If an extension of time for requesting a hearing has been approved, the provisions specified in Section III shall be final when the extension expires if a hearing request has not been received.
 An answer or a request for hearing shall not stay the immediate effectiveness of this order.Start Signature

 For the Nuclear Regulatory Commission.